 We can only guess at Putin’s motivations behind the ban, but various guesses have it that gambling addiction was becoming a serious problem, that Putin wanted to re-establish his image as a non-nonsense working man and that it served as an easy solution to battle a significant criminal element that had nested itself into the industry.
 Perhaps it was a combination of all three or none of the above.
 Whatever his reasons were, the prohibition remains mostly in effect to this day – although things are slowly changing.

 Online betting in Russia was similarly outlawed in the Federation and remains outlawed today.
 A 2012 law that directs Russian internet service providers to block access to gambling websites listed on the federal list of extremist materials was also used to clamp down on online gambling in 2013 and 2014.
 A further crackdown in October of 2015 added even more gambling sites to the list of blocked domains.
 Some of the bigger names caught up in that latest expansion of the net include 888, Unibet and Bwin.party among others.

 Russian telecommunications regulator Roskomnadzor has added vast numbers of gambling domains to its blocked list over the ensuing years.
 In 2018 alone, Roskomnadzor added 130,000 gambling domains to the blacklist and continued those efforts into 2019 with no signs of slowing down.

-Individual gamblers had little to worry about for years as past laws failed to criminalize the activity of placing bets at unlicensed Russian betting sites.
+Individual gamblers had little to worry about for years as past laws failed to criminalize the activity of placing bets at unlicensed betting sites in Russia.
 This changed in late 2014 with a bill that provides punishment for those caught placing wagers online or in the real world outside of specifically exempt casinos and bookmakers.
 The new law provides up to 240 hours of compulsory work, two years’ imprisonment or up to four years of “confinement.”

 It is still unclear how proactive the government will be in enforcing these laws against individual gamblers.
 I would not recommend pushing your luck too quickly.
 Lawmakers specifically mentioned online betting in the bill and that could very well indicate that they do plan to take action against normal gamblers.